Bilinear structures of the fourth-order lattice Gel'fand-Dikii equations: Abstract

 \section{Abstract}

-In this paper we derive bilinear forms and solutions in Casoratians for some fourth-order lattice Gel'fand-Dikii (lattice GD-4) type equations.
-These equations were recently formulated from the direct linearization approach and exhibit multidimensionally consistent property in multi-component form.
-The obtained solitons and Casoratian forms enable us to extend these equations by introducing a parameter $\delta$.
-These $\delta$-extended lattice GD-4 type equations are still consistent around the cube, and their bilinear forms together with Casoration solutions are presented.
+In this paper we derive bilinear forms and present their solutions in Casoratians for several fourth-order lattice Gel'fand-Dikii (lattice GD-4) equations.
+These equations were recently formulated from the direct linearization approach and exhibit the multidimensionally consistent property in multi-component form.
+Based on the obtained soliton solutions, we are able to extend these equations by introducing a parameter $\delta$.
+These $\delta$-extended lattice GD-4 type equations are still consistent around the cube, and their bilinear forms together with Casoratian solutions are provided.